Things To Do In Reykjavík In October

 But these pyroclastic events have been going on for millennia and have already left their distinctive marks on the land.
 One such volcanic relic is the Leiðarendi lava tube, located around 30 minutes drive from Reykjavík.

 You can visit Leiðarendi on a day trip from Reykjavík, but you should do so with an official tour company as entering the caves on your own can be very dangerous.
-Before you go, make sure you catch Perlan's volcano show to learn about volcanic activity on the Reykjanes Peninsula and the awesome natural forces that created the lava tunnels.
+Before you go, make sure you catch the volcano show to learn about volcanic activity on the Reykjanes Peninsula and the awesome natural forces that created the lava tunnels.

 FAQ

-Is Iceland in October worth it?
+Is Reykjavík in October worth it?